Neppington/Neppington.github.io/README.md

 3. Enter your repository name, ***which must start with your username and followed by `.github.io`***, as in this template:
     `[your username].github.io`
     * If you don't follow this **exact** format, your site won't display at all!
-4. Set your repository to **Public** by selecting the dialog option.
+4. Set your repository to **Private** by selecting the dialog option.
 5. Select **Create repository**.

 **RESULT:** With this, you should have your first GitHub repository active and available!